amar-laksh/KDE-DolphinServiceMenu-IPFS/README.md

 # KDE-DolphinServiceMenu-IPFS

-Upload images on IPFS through the globalupload.io
+Upload files on IPFS through the globalupload.io

 ### Prerequisites